Tummy Tuck in San Francisco

 There are various procedures referred to as “mini tummy tuck” or “partial abdominoplasty”.
 These procedures are done through a smaller incision and they may not need navel relocation.
 They also generally do not address the upper abdomen.
 The fact is that very few people are ideal candidates for these procedures and, as a result, satisfaction rates are not as high as for full abdominoplasty.
 Although everyone wants as short of a scar as possible, this is just not feasible most of the time.

-Tummy Tuck Recovery
+Results Of Tummy Tuck Surgery

 An overnight hospital stay may be necessary.
 Recovery time ranges from 2 weeks to 2 months depending on the patient.
 Abdominoplasty leaves a scar spanning the lower abdomen, but Dr. Fisher makes it low enough to be concealed by a bikini.